 The King James Version

-Ko’olau Baptist Church uses the KJV in all of its’ ministries; therefore, it is the Bible used at the Institute and it is the Bible the students will be taught to use both in private study and in English speaking ministries.
+Ko’olau Baptist Church uses the KJV in all of its’ ministries; therefore, it is the Bible used at the College and it is the Bible the students will be taught to use both in private study and in English speaking ministries.

 Biblical Ministry Methodology